elco7985/DH250-Romero_Garrett/Assignment 07/README.md

 Do you think users can understand what the screens feedback is all about?
 * Yes
-    ** Except for online worksheet..
+* Except for online worksheet..
 Maybe
-        *** Question can “how do you want to work on this?
+* Question can possibly be framed “how do you want to work on this?
 Online or offline?”

 Do you think users can recognize the interaction points and information?
 * She thinks so